By LISA MASCARO and ERIC TUCKER

 “It was carnage.
 It was chaos,” she said.

-The riot left more than 100 police officers injured, many beaten and bloodied, as the crowd of pro-Trump rioters, some armed with pipes, bats and bear spray, charged into the Capitol.
-At least nine people who were there died during and after the rioting, including a woman who was shot and killed by police.
+The riot left more than 100 police officers injured, many beaten and bloodied, as the crowd of Trump supporters, some armed with pipes, bats and bear spray, charged into the Capitol.
+At least nine people who were there died during or after the rioting, including a woman who was shot and killed by police.

 Court documents show that members of the Proud Boys and Oath Keepers were discussing as early as November a need to fight to keep Trump in office.
 Leaders both groups and some members have since been indicted on rare sedition charges over the military-style attack.

 The Justice Department has arrested and charged more than 800 people for the violence that day, the biggest dragnet in its history.

 House Speaker Nancy Pelosi said Friday in Los Angeles the purpose of the committee is “to seek the truth” to make sure “that never again will anybody think that it’s OK to have a coup, to have an assault on the Capitol of the United States, an assault on the democracy of our country.”

 Associated Press writers Mary Clare Jalonick, Farnoush Amir, Kevin Freking, Michael Balsamo, Jill Colvin, Darlene Superville and Zeke Miller in Washington and Alanna Durkin Richer in Boston contributed to this report.